rcgsheffield/Sheffield_RCC_Docs/ronin/index.rst

 Ronin is the frontend user interface that connects researchers up to the AWS backed infrastructure.

-The team over at Ronin have already built out a plethora of useful docs that may be relevent to you, so why not head on over to the `RONIN BLOG <https://blog.ronin.cloud/>`_
+The team over at Ronin have already built out a plethora of useful docs that may be relevant to you, so why not head on over to the `RONIN BLOG <https://blog.ronin.cloud/>`_

 Here are a few notable examples to get you up and running:
     * `Creating a machine in Ronin <https://blog.ronin.cloud/create-a-machine/>`_